neondatabase/website/content/docs/serverless/serverless-driver.md

 There are different implementations of the application to choose from:

 - [neondatabase/neon-vercel-rawsql](https://github.com/neondatabase/neon-vercel-rawsql) demonstrates using raw SQL with Neon's serverless driver on Vercel Edge Functions.
-- [neondatabase/neon-vercel-zapatos](https://github.com/neondatabase/neon-vercel-zapatos) demonstrates using [Zapatos](https://jawj.github.io/zapatos/) with Neon's serverless driver on Vercel Edge Functions.
-Zapatos offers zero-abstraction Postgres for TypeScript.
-- [neondatabase/neon-vercel-kysely](https://github.com/neondatabase/neon-vercel-kysely) demonstrates using [kysely](https://github.com/koskimas/kysely) and [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen) with Neon's serverless driver on Vercel Edge Functions.
-Kysely is a type-safe and autocompletion-friendly typescript SQL query builder. `kysely-codegen` generates Kysely type definitions from your database.
+- [https://github.com/neondatabase/neon-vercel-http] demonstrates Neon's serverless driver over HTTP on Vercel Edge Functions.
 - [neondatabase/serverless-cfworker-demo](https://github.com/neondatabase/serverless-cfworker-demo) demonstrates using the Neon serverless driver on Cloudflare Workers and employs caching for high performance.
 There is an accompanying blog post for this example.
 See [Edge-compatible Serverless Driver for Postgres](https://neon.tech/blog/serverless-driver-for-postgres).
+- [neondatabase/neon-vercel-kysely](https://github.com/neondatabase/neon-vercel-kysely) demonstrates using [kysely](https://github.com/koskimas/kysely) and [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen) with Neon's serverless driver on Vercel Edge Functions.
+Kysely is a type-safe and autocompletion-friendly typescript SQL query builder. `kysely-codegen` generates Kysely type definitions from your database.
+- [neondatabase/neon-vercel-zapatos](https://github.com/neondatabase/neon-vercel-zapatos) demonstrates using [Zapatos](https://jawj.github.io/zapatos/) with Neon's serverless driver on Vercel Edge Functions.
+Zapatos offers zero-abstraction Postgres for TypeScript.